Skip to Content

 1. Zoe in Yellow Bar & Night Club/Cocktail Bar

-This giant bar complex is fantastic to go to in the Old City of Chiang Mai.
+This is located in a giant bar area and is fantastic to go to in the Old City of Chiang Mai.
 There is so much happening here, but it’s a great place to party it up.
 We enjoyed several cocktails in the area and hung out with new friends while watching the sunset over Chiang Mai.
 So whether you want to dance or just chill out, this is a great place.

 Aside from this complex, there are other bars and restaurants surrounding it, so just going to this area is great for dinner and drinks!